 About the Program

-Are you interested in providing public relations for an individual or organization? do you want to go into broadcasting?
+Are you interested in providing public relations for an individual or organization?
+Do you want to go into broadcasting?
 Would you like to learn how to deliver an effective speech? or how about analyzing the effects of media on our lives?

-The internship program for communication studies majors is designed to provide real-world experiences in the field of communication. internships are considered essential in the areas of broadcasting and public relations, but are also helpful in preparing students for many other communication areas. the broadcasting track requires students to take a three-credit internship, but students in all tracks are encouraged to apply for an internship.
+The internship program for communication majors is designed to provide real-world experiences in the field of communication. internships are considered essential in the areas of broadcasting and public relations, but are also helpful in preparing students for many other communication areas. the broadcasting track requires students to take a three-credit internship, but students in all tracks are encouraged to apply for an internship.